AndrewEffendi/Packet-Sniffer/README.md

 - `Source IP Address`: Specify a source IP address to filter the packets.
 (Default: ANY)
 - `Destination IP Address`: Specify a target IP address to filter the packets.
 (Default: ANY)
 - `Packet Type`: Choose from options: `icmp`, `tcp`, `udp`, `arp`.
 Multiple protocols can be chosen.
 (Default: ALL)
+- `Minimum Packet Size`: Specify the minimum packet size in bytes to filter the packets.
+(Default: No minimum)
+- `Maximum Packet Size`: Specify the maximum packet size in bytes to filter the packets.
+(Default: No maximum)

 ### Choose PCAP Filename (Optional)
 - `PCAP Filename`: Specify the name of the pcap file, without the `.pcap` extension (Default: `captured_packets`)